A chance to make a difference

 Opportunities after the program

-If you complete the program successfully, you are guaranteed a permanent APS4 position in the department.
+If you complete the program successfully you are guaranteed a permanent APS4 position at Health.

 Keep in mind that if you want to return to your home state at the end of the program, there are very limited opportunities in our state and territory offices.